thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 A **runtime system** is the environment for an executing program.
 When JavaScript was released in 1995, its only runtime system was the web browser.
 That all changed in 2009, when Ryan Dahl created **Node.js**, a runtime system for executing JavaScript programs outside a web browser.
 By using Node.js, developers can write JavaScript programs that run directly on an operating system like Linux, Mac OS X, or Windows.

-When a JavaScript program runs using Node.js, it abandons all browser concepts such as managing a DOM tree with functions like:
+When a JavaScript program runs using Node.js, it abandons all browser concerns like the following.

 - `document.querySelector()`
 - `document.createElement()`